hafizfarhad/Ixion/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/hafizfarhad/Ixion/blob/main/LICENSE) file for details.

 ---

-© 2025 IXIOS IAM Project
+© 2025 IXION IAM Project